Terms of Service

 These templates are created by third parties and we rely on their technical support to deal with any issues which may arise.
 We will customise the templates for your needs as far as is possible, and we will guide you in template choice towards those from companies with a good track record of customer support.
 Some templates are not changeable with regard to styling.

 Because of the nature of WordPress as a content management platform, you accept full responsibility for changing your site template or any of its detailed code.
 If you break something it may be necessary to restore a backup version.
 If you have not arranged to keep your site’s core software, themes and plugins up to date then we will not be responsible for any issues which may arise as a result of operating or upgrading a poorly maintained site.
 If you require your site to be compliant with certain standards, browsers, or screen sizes, we will test against these, and you also agree to report any pre-release or ongoing issues found.
-We do not develop or work on any Microsoft Internet Explorer or Edge browsers.
+We do not develop or work on any Microsoft Internet Explorer browsers.

 Hosting and site security